ainmosni/weetwit/README.rst

     - Retweets the relevant status update, if [message] is present this will prepended to the retweet.

+* \/tsearch <keywords>
+    - Opens a new buffer with a realtime search of <keywords>, you can only have a limited amount open of these at one time, opening more might stop already existing searches.

 * \/tshare <status identification>
     - Shares the relevant status update with the current IRC channel.